One-Shot Manipulation Strategy Learning by Making Contact Analogies: Conclusion

 \xhdr{Limitations.} Currently, our pipeline is designed for making contact analogies for a single contact patch between two objects.
 Future work should consider interactions among multiple objects with multiple contact points, and extend the current shape-based matching criteria to consider forceful affordance.
 Another future direction would be to consider predicting or searching over 2D views of objects for correspondence matching.
 Moreover, our overall framework of coarse-to-fine and semantic-to-geometric matching can be extended to 3D pretrained features~\cite{shen2023distilled, wang2024d3fields, dutt2024diffusion} and curvatures.

-\xhdr{Acknowledgements.} We gratefully acknowledge support from NSF grant 2214177; from AFOSR grant FA9550-22-1-0249; from ONR MURI grant N00014-22-1-2740; and from ARO grant W911NF-23-1-0034; from MIT Quest for Intelligence; from the MIT-IBM Watson AI Lab; from ONR Science of AI; and from Simons Center for the Social Brain.
+\xhdr{Acknowledgements.} We gratefully acknowledge support from NSF grant 2214177; from AFOSR grant FA9550-22-1-0249; from ONR MURI grant N00014-22-1-2740; and from ARO grant W911NF-23-1-0034; from MIT Quest for Intelligence; from the MIT-IBM Watson AI Lab; from the Boston Dynamics AI Institute; from ONR Science of AI; and from Simons Center for the Social Brain.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of our sponsors.